PRISM – Providing Conflict Resolution Strategies for Your Workplace

 We have many tools in our toolbox, including mediation, facilitation, conflict coaching, training and Powerful Non-Defensive Communication.

-Are you HR Mediators?
+Are you Workplace Mediators?

 You bet.
 Mediation is one of the tools we use to help clients move through conflict in the workplace.